asm89/alexnederlof.github.com/source/about/index.markdown

 footer: false
 ---

-{% img right http://www.gravatar.com/avatar/0ebb9e4a763c8416dda5e02529ea0157.png?s=250 %}Hi there!
+{% img pull-right img-responsive col-md-4 http://www.gravatar.com/avatar/0ebb9e4a763c8416dda5e02529ea0157.png?s=250 %}Hi there!
 I'm Alex.
 Software Engineer and Msc student of Computer Science working on [Crawljax](http://crawljax.com).
-In this blog I share my experiences in the tech field in the hope that somebody else can benefit from it as I benefit from the many other tech blogs out there.
+In this blog I share my experiences in the tech field in the hope that somebody else can benefit from it as I benefit from the many other tech blogs out ss.

 You can also read about me on my [Open Source report card](http://osrc.dfm.io/alexnederlof).